-Having observed the finished site as publicly hosted, now is the time to begin creating the same site on your desktop.
+Now that you have observed the finished site as publicly hosted, you can begin creating the same site on your desktop.
 If you have not installed Visual Web Developer Express, SQL Express, the sample database, and the sample site (outlined in Appendix B) then do so now.
 Start by reading the overview at the beginning of the appendix and then work your way through each step.
 You can be sure of your installation by performing the check at the end of each section.

 This chapter and the next chapter set up the basic framework of the site as you learn how to use VWD and establish some design parameters for the site.
 Because VWD offers drag-and-drop solutions to most tasks, you will be able to create the entire site with a minimum of typing.
-In the cases where some typing is necessary you can cut and paste from text files in this book's download at www.wrox.com.
-All pages are in the download in their final form, but we strongly believe that creating ASPX pages yourself is a better way to learn ASP than merely copying completed pages from our reference set.
+In the cases where some typing is necessary, you can cut and paste from text files in this book's download at www.wrox.com.
+All pages are in the download in their final form, but creating ASPX pages yourself is a better way to learn ASP than merely copying completed pages from our reference set.